wisdomfusion/HOWTOs/howto-install-nginx-php7-mysql57-on-centos7.md

-# How to Install nginx with PHP 7 and MySQL 5.7 on CentOS 7
+# How to Install nginx with PHP 7 and MySQL (Percona Server) 5.7 on CentOS 7

 ## 0. 约定